The Dos and Don’ts of Choosing Your Cover Photo

 Jonathan’s Large Industrial DTLA Loft has over 6,000 views – the most of any production listing on Peerspace.
 Check out my scribbles to see what I love about his cover photo:

 In a nutshell, Jonathan’s choice is very thoughtful for a few key reasons:

 ✅ The natural light helps showcase the raw space in all its beauty

 ✅ The photograph is in landscape format (horizontal) to avoid awkward cropping

 ✅ There are nods to cool amenities and props that make the space unique

 You might notice that all four cover photos I clicked on from my loft search have these elements in common.
 So, if all these components make up a good cover photo, what are some frequent faux pas to steer clear of?

 The easiest mistake we see hosts make is captured in the comparison above.
-Although we love how the photo on the right showcases helpful amenities in Jonathan’s space, it doesn’t work as the cover.
+Although we love how the photo on the bottom showcases helpful amenities in Jonathan’s space, it doesn’t work as the cover.
 To fit within our formatting, the photo is awkwardly cropped.
 It also doesn’t seem to match the title.
 Where’s that cool, classic LA, industrial loft I expect to see?